TomasHubelbauer/github-api/README.md

   console.log(pageNumber, '/', pageCount || 'unknown', 'of', url, 'attempt', attempt, '(', pageUrl, ')');
 }
 ```

+### `get(url, { token, accept, onLimitChange, onPageChange }): AsyncIterableIterator`

+Returns an async iterator.
+If the API URL returns a collection, the iterator yields the
+collections items one by one across the pages until all the pages have been drained.
+If the API URL returns an object, the iterator yields once, only the returned object.

+- `token` is for the GitHub API PAT which bumps the rate limit from 60 to 5000.
+- `accept` is for the `Accept` HTTP header for features in preview.

 ### `getUserRepos({ type, token, onLimitChange, onPageChange }): AsyncIterableIterator`